Vyral/base-template/_posts/2020-01-03-the-10-commandments-of-the-home-buying-process.md

 {% include pullquote.html %}

 **6\.
-Stop paying current mortgage or rent.** Most lenders follow the guideline that if you’re more than 15 days past due with your mortgage payment, you have to wait a full 12 months of having current mortgage payments in order to qualify.
+Stop paying current mortgage or rent.** Most lenders follow the guideline that if you’re more than 15 days past due with your mortgage payment, you then have to go a full 12 months of making on-time payments in order to qualify.

 **7\.
 Allow additional credit inquiries**.